AtomMaterialUI/material-theme-docs/docs/getting-started.md

 ## Usage

-Once the plugin is installed, you will immediately notice that the color of your IDE changed to a nice oceanic blue color!
-But the Material Plugin is much more than that.
+Once the plugin is installed, you should immediately notice that the color of your IDE changed to a nice oceanic blue color!
+But the Material Theme Plugin is much more than that.

 ### Setting the color scheme

 The first thing to set is to change the color scheme to fit your current _UI Theme_.
-It is usually done automatically when selecting a theme, but if for some reason it doesn't, here's how you do it:
+It's usually done automatically when selecting a theme, but if it doesn't for some reason, here's how you do it:

 To do so, open the `Quick Switch Panel` by typing `Ctrl + ``/Cmd + ~` and select `Color Scheme`.
-Alongside the color schemes provided by the IDE and your own custom color schemes, you will find the color schemes provided by the
+Alongside the color schemes provided by the IDE, and your own custom color schemes, you should find the color schemes provided by the
 plugin:

-#### Material Themes:
+#### Material themes:

 {% for theme in site.data.themes.material %}
 - {{theme.name}}